xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
-    -- enh(dkulp) don't scale image in effect assist to allow editing images smaller than the model -- enh(dkulp) Start adding ability to resize image from effect assist -- enh(dkulp) Able to parse .sup files that have configuration elements (that aren't valid XML) (fixes #394)
+    -- enh(dkulp) Add some options to SuperStar import for doing some simple image scaling -- enh(dkulp) don't scale image in effect assist to allow editing images smaller than the model -- enh(dkulp) Start adding ability to resize image from effect assist -- enh(dkulp) Able to parse .sup files that have configuration elements (that aren't valid XML) (fixes #394)